Sajjon/K1/README.md

 }
 ```

-## Custom ECDH
+### Custom ECDH

-Returns an entire uncompresed EC point, without hashing it.
+Returns an entire uncompressed EC point, without hashing it.
 Might be useful if you wanna construct your own cryptographic functions, e.g. some custom ECIES.

 ```swift
 let ab: Data = try alice.ecdhPoint(with: bob.publicKey)